Connection Between Stress and Infertility: What Does It Mean For You?

 Try finding someone you can trust that you can talk to about your infertility without it stressing you out more.
 Sometimes family and friends can have the best intentions while also causing more stress.

 A clinical psychologist might be your best solution.
 Research shows that most women battle infertility alone, don't let that be you.
 However don't discount your own abilities to lower stress.
 Here are some suggestions.

 Other ways to reduce stress:

-- Try supplements that will balance out your body like S'moo.
+Try supplements that will balance out your body like Ovary Good by S'moo.

-- Try finding people who are experiencing a similar infertility challenge.
-The S'moo Co has a private Facebook group of women who are overcoming infertility and might be great people to talk with.
+Try finding people who are experiencing a similar infertility challenge.
+S'moo has a community of women who are overcoming infertility and might be great people to talk with.

 A higher levels of stress aren't going to help your infertility or anything else in life for that matter.